 We make our data public and set tough but attainable accountability targets and standards.
+We use the following tools to monitor a school's academic performance.

 Here are the tools we use to evaluate a school's academic performance:

 OUR SCHOOL QUALITY REPORTS